seppinho/pixyll/_posts/2015-10-19-cloudgene-apps.md

 ![desk](http://seppinho.github.io/uploads/workflow.png)

 ## Connecting new apps to Cloudgene
 Imagine you are the developer of a new Hadoop application to analyse some kind of (big) data.
 Since you're not interested in beeing the guy who applys your application to all datasets, you want to present your co-workers a "do-it-yourself" service.
 This is exactly the job of Cloudgene.
-To combine your application with Cloudgene, two things are important:
+To register your application within Cloudgene, two things are important:

-- Your Hadoop (e.g. MapReduce/Spark) application is executable on the command line (e.g. hadoop jar wordcount.jar <in> <out>).
+- Your Hadoop (e.g. MapReduce/Spark) application is executable on the command line (e.g. `hadoop jar wordcount.jar <in> <out>`).
 You can also combine of several technologies (e.g. MapReduce, Spark, Unix Tool, R) to a Cloudgene workflow.
 - You know the basics of the [Cloudgene Workflow Language](http://cloudgene.uibk.ac.at/developer-guide/) developed by [Lukas](www.forer.it) to connect your app to Cloudgene.
 A simple example (again the famous (and boring) Wordcount) has been introduced [in this post](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).

 ## Pull Cloudgene Image